• Lava Lake is popular among anglers, campers, hikers, swimmers, boaters, and paddleboarders

 Swimming

 Swimming at Lava Lake is awesome in summer.
 The water is crystal clear, surrounded by lodgepole pine and volcanic rock.
-You’ll find:- Sandy and rocky beaches

 Hiking

-Lava Lake Camping, Lodging & Vacation Rentals
+Lava Lake Camping and Lodging

 Visitors can stay at Lava Lake Resort, with rustic cabins, a marina, a general store, and boat rentals.
 The resort has a public day-use area and a sunny beach, perfect for relaxing or launching your kayak.
-There’s also a large national forest campground right at the lake with 44 campsites for tents, trailers, or RVs.
-Some sites are tents-only for extra peace and quiet.
-If you are looking for more comfortable accommodations, there are plenty of options in Bend.
-Lodging in Bend

 Lava Lake | Facts